BarbyKelly/project-5/README.md

 **Images & Media**

-- Background image and product photos taken by the Developer
+- Background image and product photos taken by the developer
 - Art created by developer's children

 **Image Optimization**